lfhenrl/hhl-ui/src/pages/styles/grid.md

 ## The grid system

-The main idea in this grid system is to use the standard CSS grid by specifies named grid areas.
+The main idea in this grid system is to use the standard CSS grid and by properties setting grid areas, rows and columns.
-For different screen sizes it using css variable for defining the layout
+It is possible to set different values for screen sizes.

 #### Some links to the standard